 The Naval District of Washington will lay a wreath at the foot of the Lone Sailor at the Navy Memorial in commemoration of Veterans Day from 11 a.m. to noon.
 The Memorial Plaza is located midway between the U.S. Capitol and the White House, directly across from the National Archives on Pennsylvania Avenue.
 After the ceremony, you can wander around the plaza and view the largest map in the world, known as the "Granite Sea," or pay respects for the fallen Navy service members at the iconic Lone Sailor statue, which has an exact replica on the beach of Normandy, where the United States first made landfall in the Second World War.

-The National Cathedral Veterans Day Tribute Concert
+Listen to the National Cathedral Veterans Day Tribute Concert

 Each year on Veterans Day starting at 5 p.m., the Washington National Cathedral honors the service of the men and women of the United States Armed Forces with a special concert tribute event.
 Featuring performances by the U.S. Marine Corps Orchestra, the Washington National Cathedral Singers, and selected readings from American War Letters, this special event is one of the biggest in the Capital Region honoring this special day of remembrance.
 Veterans and their families—as well as the general public—are welcome to attend this free event, which doesn't require reservations or ticketing, but seating is limited, so plan to arrive at least an hour early to make sure you don't miss the concert.